Gillette Stays Ahead of the Competition by Using 3D Printing to Unlock Consumer Personalization

 The initial steps in the process are completely digital: a consumer customizes a unique handle through the Razor Maker™ website and the resulting design is converted into a 3D file.
 Multiple design files are then sent to a 3D printer to be simultaneously printed in a single batch.
 Each handle is then washed, post-cured, coated, and assembled before being shipped directly to a consumer’s door.

 Ease of customization is an inherent advantage of 3D printing.
-The technology removes the need for tooling, requiring no up-front investment in molds and eliminating the exponential costs of producing a variety of complex designs.
+The technology removes the need for tooling, requiring no up-front investment in molds and eliminating the costs of producing a variety of complex designs.
 Plus, scaling custom manufacturing can be as easy as adding more printers.
-Gillette is also experimenting with automating 3D printing production processes, working with Formlabs as one of the first testers of Form Cell, a technology demonstration exploring the future of 3D printing in production environments.

 “The Razor Maker™ concept allows us to create a new design, print and test it, and then the next day that design becomes a new handle available on the website,” Johnson said.
 “That was never possible before.”

 Gillette continues to explore new avenues of customization within the Razor Maker concept.
-In the fall of 2019, Gillette offered three special edition razors printed on the Form 2.
+In the fall of 2019, Gillette offered three special edition razors printed on the Formlabs 3D printers.
 This type of small batch production just isn’t feasible under traditional manufacturing methods.
 3D printing allows the team to come up with new ideas, such as a razor to celebrate the moon landing, and bring a product to market in a much shorter timeframe than ever before.

 “For Gillette, piloting Razor Maker™ represents a crucial step in our customization journey where new technology and new business models must come together in order to deliver products that are as unique as our consumers,” Diez said.